 So simple, right?
 Once I thought about it, I realized that I’ve used this approach for practically everything but making resolutions and setting goals… Writing an essay?
 Create an outline first.
 Launching a business?
 Get your business plan on paper.
 Hosting friendsgiving?
 You’d better make a game plan for that turkey.

 Every goal or resolution starts with the best intentions.
 But no matter how great your intentions are, you’re hurting yourself before you even start if you don’t have a plan.
 My personal big goal this year is to live more sustainably.
 It’d be daunting (and expensive) to overhaul everything at once, so I decided to tackle one habit each month.
 Here’s a snippet from my guide this year, if you’d like to create something similar for yourself…

-Tools: any sort of small, compact, easy-to-transport bag will work.
-I especially Baggu’s reusable totes.
+- Tools: Any sort of small, compact, easy-to-transport bag will work.
+I especially like Baggu’s reusable totes.

 This approach definitely takes more time and investment up front, but my theory is that goals are easier to stick to when you have a plan in place.